openscrapingproject/docs/docs/spec/definitions.md

 Components MUST be placeholders that Plugins may fill.

-An implementation of OSP Spec MAY provide its' own built-in Plugins.
+An implementation of the specification MAY provide its' own built-in Plugins.

 The inputs and outputs of each component are well-defined in this specification.